-Z's gross salary of R15 100 and tips of R18 412 were received for services rendered and accordingly must be included in "gross income" in terms of the paragraph (c) of the definition of the term "gross income".
+Z's gross salary of R15 100 and tips of R18 412 were received for services rendered and accordingly must be included in "gross income" under the paragraph (c) of the definition of the term "gross income".
 Gross income is a critical component of Z's taxable income calculation and the calculation of Z's normal tax liability.